Flashcards in Week 9 - MGD Deck (53):

 Disassociation of hemoglobin into subunits ___ affinity for oxygen.

-Which proteins on the cell surface of erythrocytes determine the ABO blood group antigens?
+Which type of protein on the cell surface of erythrocytes determine the ABO blood group antigens?

 The ABO blood group antigens show what pattern of inheritance?

-Where is hemoglobin α produced at week 30 in PRENATAL age?
+In which 2 locations is hemoglobin produced at week 30 in PRENATAL age?

 What is atheroma?